Skip to main navigation Skip to main content

 How Do We Diagnose Skin Conditions? heart icon

 At Crossroads Animal Hospital, our commitment lies in thoroughly investigating your pet's skin condition.
 We offer advanced diagnostic procedures such as cytology, which looks at the cells for abnormalities.
-When needed labs can be sent out to test for specific allergens and referrals can be made to specialized dermatologists.
+When needed additional lab testing may be sent to an outside lab for advanced diagnostics.
+Referrals can be made to specialized dermatologists if deemed appropriate by your veterinarian.

 Preparing for Your Appointment heart icon